-The tax expense for the year comprises current and deferred tax is recognized in the consolidated statement of earnings, except to the extent that it relates to items recognized in other comprehensive income (loss) or directly in equity.
-In which case, the tax expense is also recognized in other comprehensive income (loss) or directly in equity, respectively.
+The tax expense for the year which comprises current and deferred tax is recognized in the consolidated statement of (loss) earnings, except to the extent that it relates to items recognized in other comprehensive (loss) income or directly in equity.
+In which case, the tax expense is also recognized in other comprehensive (loss) income or directly in equity, respectively.